ravi26067/employe_db/README.md

    SALARY         REAL
 );
 6. Insert the data into db or you can directly download this project and add data through postman.
+7. When downloading this project dont forget to delete this file before importing it to your IDE.